This mother-daughter duo is taking on Tucson one breakfast burrito at a time

 “It was just like, all right, let's do it and we'll see what happens,” Ariana said.
 “My brother and my mom were able to kind of come together and work here while I still work at my full-time job so we still had some form of other income.”

-Flavia’s boss even cautioned her about quitting and starting a new business, letting her know she could come back if things didn’t work out.
+Flavia’s boss cautioned her about quitting and starting a new business, and let her know she could come back if things didn’t work out.

 The silver trailer that sat in Barrio Hollywood became an overnight sensation, with lines of people standing outside waiting for their chance to try Barista Del Barrio’s chorizo burritos.
-Sometimes, they would sell out of everything by 9 a.m., just two hours after they opened.
+Sometimes, the family would sell out of everything by 9 a.m., just two hours after they opened.

 At first Ariana just helped on the weekends, but as their popularity continued to rise, she decided to quit her full-time job and dedicate her time to Barista Del Barrio, just like her mother did.

-Soon, they outgrew the trailer and moved into the small building that sat at their location.
-The long lines have continued to be a staple, with many people happy to stand and wait for their chance at a savory carne con chile burrito and nutty Mazapán latte.
+Soon, they outgrew the trailer and moved into a small building that sat at their location.
+The lines have continued to be a staple, with many people happy to stand and wait for a savory carne con chile burrito and a nutty Mazapán latte.

 From the food to the cozy backyard décor, Barista Del Barrio feels like home.
-As you unwrap your burrito and chow down, you’ll feel like you’re enjoying a home-cooked breakfast in your family’s backyard, surrounded by the other smiling faces of the customers savoring their meals.
+As you unwrap your burrito and chow down, you’ll feel like you’re enjoying a home-cooked breakfast in your family’s backyard.

 That homey vibe is also enhanced by the kindness of Flavia, Ariana and their staff.
-Everyone is treated like family.
-In fact, there’s one customer Flavia knows by name.
-As soon as she sees Ted walking up, she already has his order ready for him.
+Everyone is treated like family, and some customers are known by name.
+As soon as Flavia sees Ted walking up, for example, she already has his order ready for him.

 Though some people may advise against working with family, family is what makes Barista Del Barrio so great.